A person in a suit speaks into a microphone on stage in front of a sign that reads "People Over Profit" and "Harvey Milk LGBTQ Democratic Club.

 Connie Chan, District 1 Supervisor running for Congress, campaigns on 24th and Mission St on election day, June 2, 2026.
 Photo by Zoe Malen.

-Chan consolidated the city’s progressive political coalition and was neck-and-neck in the polls with Chakrabarti for several weeks, despite a lack of funds: Her own campaign raised less than $1 million, while Chakrabarti poured some $10 million of his own funds — he is worth more than $100 million from his early days at Stripe.
+Chan consolidated the city’s progressive political coalition and was neck-and-neck in the polls with Chakrabarti for several weeks, despite a lack of funds: Her own campaign raised less than $1 million, while Chakrabarti poured some $10 million of his own funds.
+He is worth more than $100 million from his early days at Stripe.

 Chakrabarti hired some of the same personnel as prior major citywide campaigns, and ran one of the biggest field operations in the city’s history, with more than 200 paid canvassers paid up to $45 an hour.